darryltanzil/spot-boston-dynamics/README.md

 There were some intermittent internet connections and a slight scare when we initially thought DNS wasn't available for code running on Spot's hardware.

 ## Accomplishments that we're proud of
+Learning how to engineer prompts and rapidly iterate to make it more accurate was a feat that we're proud of!

 ## What we learned